The split-second decision that transformed my design biz

 And I’m on a mission to help other graphic designers learn the skills to build beautiful and functional websites themselves… without a developer.

-Ready to take charge and be the boss of web development?
+Ready to take charge and be the boss of WordPress?

-Grab your copy of my Dummies Dictionary of Web Development Terminology.
+Grab your copy of my Dummies Dictionary of Web Dev Lingo.
 Start learning the lingo — like what the heck CSS, SSL and a sitemap are — and you’ll be speaking web geek like a native in no time!

 Here’s to making the web a more beautiful place.
 Em x